MorrellLAB/cowpea_environmental/03_Analyses/Fst_outliers.md

 > 11	2_17698	39316305	0.398862745375085
 > 11	2_19641	39324907	0.428637587685224

 * This _F_<sub>ST</sub>  analysis compared samples in Western Africa from above and below 12˚N latitude.
-The nature of the environmental factors that could be associated with large allele frequency differences in unknown, but they differ by temperature and precipitation values.
+The nature of the environmental factors associated with large allele frequency differences is unknown, but they vary with temperature and precipitation.
 * Path to Bioclim temperature and precipitation values.
 Run the sample rank tool for Fst outliers.
 B01=/scratch.global/pmorrell/Cowpea/cowpea_environmental/03_Analyses/Cowpea_Bioclim01.txt
 B05=/scratch.global/pmorrell/Cowpea/cowpea_environmental/03_Analyses/Cowpea_Bioclim05.txt